High Dimensional Beam Inference II: Inference of a Perturbed HERA Beam from Simulated Visibility Data

 {\mathbfss{d}} {\mathbfss{N}} {\boldsymbol{\mu}}

 To check the quality of this model, we perform a posterior predictive check \citep{Gelman2021} against simulated visibility data.
-In a posterior predictive check, we compare $P(\bd_\mathrm{rep} | \bd, \NN_\mathrm{rep}, I)$ to observed (here simulated) data.
-That is to say, we compare predictions of where new data would land, marginalized over what was learned about the beam from $\bd$ and using the same sky/noise model.
-This type of check is more convincing with held out data, since by its nature the inferred beam was fit to \bd.
+In a posterior predictive check, we compare $P(\bd_\mathrm{pred} | \bd, \NN_\mathrm{pred}, I)$ to observed (here simulated) data.
+That is to say, we compare predictions of where new data would land, marginalized over what was learned about the beam from $\bd$ and using the same sky model.
+Since there is remaining ambiguity about where this data would land both from model uncertainty and noise, we represent this prediction as a random variable, $\bd_\mathrm{pred}$, with probability distribution $P(\bd_\mathrm{pred} | \bd, \NN_\mathrm{pred}, I)$, where $\NN_\mathrm{pred}$ captures the noise covariance in the experiment to which these predictions are compared.
+This type of check is more convincing with held out data (data that was not used for the inference), since by its nature the inferred beam was fit to \bd.
 We observe that tight beam constraints are possible with relatively little data, and that reserving a hold out set should be practically feasible.
 Under the assumptions listed above the posterior predictive distribution (PPD) is given by

-where $\FF_\mathrm{rep}$ indicates a design matrix that is potentially different from $\FF$ only to make accommodations for predicting data with different observational settings but that otherwise obey the same assumptions.
+where $\FF_\mathrm{pred}$ indicates a design matrix that is potentially different from $\FF$ only to make accommodations for predicting data with different observational settings but that otherwise obey the same assumptions.
 For example, one may hold out data at different sidereal times than were used in the beam inference, and compare the PPD to data at those held out times (under the assumption that the beam was indeed the same between the two data sets).